rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 ### Opcache configuration

-The `opcache` (Optimizer Plus Cache) is the first level of cache on which we can influence.
+The `opcache` (Optimizer Plus Cache) is the first level of cache that you can influence.

 It keeps the compiled PHP scripts in memory, which strongly impacts the execution of the web pages (removes the reading of the script on disk + the compilation time).

-To configure it, we must work on:
+To configure it, you must work on:

 * The size of the memory dedicated to the opcache according to the hit ratio, configuring it correctly
 * The number of PHP scripts to cache (number of keys + maximum number of scripts)